davidvuong/docker-compose-bp/README.md

 1. Development feedback cycle must be fast
 1. Applications must auto restart/compile when a chance occurs
 1. My Macbook Pro cannot blow up when I run this project
-1. The Project needs to demonstrate using multiple programming languages
+1. The project needs to demonstrate using multiple programming languages
+1. Data must be persisted to some database (also in a container)
+1. Services must communicate between each other via HTTP or queue

 ## Installation